 Beagles generally get along well with other dogs.
 And in most cases, they’ll treat cats like loved family members too.
 However, there are two main reasons why a Beagle may show aggression towards other animals:

-By territory, we’re not solely referring to the dog’s home.
+When we say “territory,” we’re not solely referring to the dog’s home.
 Your dog may also be aggressive when another animal approaches his toys, bed, food, and even members of your family.
 This is because they think that they are all part of his territory.

 I don’t think most beagles would try to hurt a cat, but it’s possible if she had a bad experience with cats in her past.– Tucker (Our Beagle World)